-By estimating tree weight through calculations based on the tree’s measured width, height and volume, the RCCI found that one Del Norte County redwood put on 2,811 pounds in 2014, a record-breaking annual growth.
+By estimating tree weight based on the tree’s measured width, height and volume, the RCCI found one Del Norte County redwood put on 2,811 pounds in 2014, a record-breaking annual growth.

 The cause of the increased growth is uncertain.
-Professor Sillett sat in his lab beside tree rings which he used to measure age and growth.
-He noted that climate change may or may not be playing a role in the increased growth.
-Sillett said the Clean Air Act of 1970 may have cleaned the air enough to cast more sunlight light on the trees, resulting in more growth.
+Sillett, who sat in his lab beside tree rings which he used to measure age and growth, said climate change may or may not play a role in the increased growth.
+Sillett said the Clean Air Act of 1970 may have cleaned the air enough to allow more sunlight on the trees.

-“What happened is, the air cleared,” Sillett said “And with clear air, you get more light, and so it could very well be that this increase in growth rate that we see very strikingly in some of these trees, starting in the late sixties and early seventies to present, is just because of increasing air quality.”
+“What happened is, the air cleared,” Sillett said.
+“And with clear air, you get more light, and so it could very well be that this increase in growth rate that we see very strikingly in some of these trees, starting in the late 60s and early 70s to present, is just because of increasing air quality.”

-Beyond climate and air quality, Sillett said multiple factors likely contribute to increasing growth.
-Sillett also noted that the growth won’t necessarily last.
+Beyond climate and air quality, Sillett said multiple factors likely contribute to increased growth.
+Sillett also said the growth won’t necessarily last.

 “I think that there’s very much a limit to what redwoods or any vegetation can achieve,” Sillett said.

-A sudden spread of redwood forest also seems unlikely, said Lucy Kerhoulas, an assistant professor of Forest Physiology.
-Kerhoulas said redwoods already work hard to reproduce via seed.
-Climate change may make reproduction even more difficult.
+A sudden spread of redwood forest also seems unlikely, Lucy Kerhoulas, an assistant professor of forest physiology, said.
+Kerhoulas said redwoods already have to work hard to reproduce via seed.
+Climate change might make reproduction even more difficult.

 “Successful seedling germination and establishment might be really challenging under a warming and drying climate,” Kerhoulas said.